kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 [UCC 2-316]: https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=2316.&lawCode=COM

-Lawyers have long suffered under the delusion that writing anything in `ALL CAPS` meets the conspicuous requirement.
+Lawyers have long suffered under the delusion that writing anything in `ALL-CAPS` meets the conspicuous requirement.
 That isn't true.
-Courts have criticized the Bar for pretending as much, and most everyone agrees all caps does more to discourage reading than compel it.
+Courts have criticized the Bar for pretending as much, and most everyone agrees all-caps does more to discourage reading than compel it.
 All the same, most open-source-license forms set their warranty disclaimers in all-caps, in part because that's the only obvious way to make it stand out in plain-text `LICENSE` files.
 I'd prefer to